The 2017 Cold Laser Guide

 Pulsing Versus Continuous

 The next factor to consider is pulsing frequency and/or continuous wave operation.
 A laser can be turned on and off quickly to pulse the laser or it can sweep (operate at a constantly changing pulse frequency).
-Companies like Erchonia use extremely low power lasers (less that 100mW) and claim that all the heavy lifting is done with the pulsing and not the dosage.
+Companies like Erchonia use extremely low power lasers (less that 20mW) and claim that all the" heavy lifting" is done with the pulsing and not the dosage.
 There is also a theory that the cells can become acclimated to any type of continuous input including continuous wave lasers and the pulsing helps keep the body from becoming desensitized to the laser therapy.

 Continuous Wave (CW) light is best for getting higher dosages quickly so companies like Apollo make only CW laser .
 They say that no one knows what the best pulsing frequency is so why waste your time guessing and increasing the treatment times.
-More expensive lasers do both because sometimes you want the maximum dosage to give people an immediate improvement in their symptoms and sometimes you are OK with a lower dosage if you can get a stronger stimulation effect in the cells of the body.
-Some conditions can take months of treatments, some people might give up if they don't see an immediate improvement and stop the therapy so many practitioners start out the therapy routine with a higher dosage and then bring it down over time.
-Laser with both continuous wave and pulsed wave allow practitioners and home users to optimize each treatment protocol based on the condition and the patients expectations.
+More expensive lasers do both because sometimes you want the maximum dosage to give people an immediate improvement in their symptoms and sometimes you are OK with a lower dosage if you can get a stronger stimulation effect in the cells.
+Some conditions can take months of treatments so some people might give up if they don't see an immediate improvement and stop the therapy.
+To prevent quiting, many practitioners start out the therapy routine with a higher dosage and then bring it down over time.
+Lasers with both continuous wave and pulsed wave allow practitioners and home users to optimize each treatment protocol based on the condition and the patients expectations.

 There are a handful of other things to consider.
 This includes the quality of training, support literature and the depth of their protocol library.
 Practitioners often put a high value on flexibility while home owner want an easy to use product.